lcov29/knowledgeBase/IT/SoftwareDevelopment/Engineering/Modeling/UML/structuralDiagrams/uml_class_diagram.md

 ### **Dependency**

-> A **dependency** is a relationship between an element that requires, needs or depends on another element for its specification or implementation.
-Also called **supplier-client relationship**.
+> A **dependency** is a relationship between a client and a supplier element.
+> The client element requires or depends on the supplier element for its specification or implementation.

 <br>